aliarnoos/movie_flutter/README.md

 A Flutter application that showcases trending movies, supporting infinite scrolling and detailed views for individual movies.

+## Personal Note

+This project was completed in less than 8 hours and represents my first entry into writing Flutter and Dart.
+Despite being new to these technologies, I found the experience enjoyable and the learning curve pleasantly manageable.
+I am eager to hear your feedback and look forward to improving and expanding my skills in this area.

 ## Getting Started

 ### Prerequisites